When is the Best Time to Take Probiotics?

 When you incorporate probiotics into your routine, your body can benefit in a variety of ways:1

-- Probiotics may support your body’s immune response – Probiotics may assist your immune system by fighting off bad bacteria.
+Probiotics may assist your immune system by fighting off bad bacteria.
 They may also help strengthen your defenses so that you fall ill less frequently and fight off infection more quickly, if you do happen to get sick.

-- Probiotics might help lift your mood – The connection between your brain and your gut might not be fully understood.
+The connection between your brain and your gut might not be fully understood.
 However, one thing that researchers think influences your mood is a balanced gut microbiota.
 A balanced gut utilizes vitamins more efficiently, meaning vitamins B-12 and K can help to balance your mood a lot better.
 This leaves you feeling more positive and less prone to down days.

-- Probiotics can help support your digestive health – The most well-known probiotics benefit is digestive support.
+The most well-known probiotics benefit is digestive support.
 Taking regularly specific strains of probiotic doses may help you have fewer days of constipation, bloating, and gas.
 Probiotics may also help your digestive system work more effectively and efficiently.

-- Probiotics may support athletic performance – There are several tangential ways probiotics may help support your athletic performance.
+There are several tangential ways probiotics may help support your athletic performance.
 When your gut is more balanced, you can get healthier, more restful sleep, which may improve your physical performance.
 Furthermore, when your body utilizes nutrients more effectively, you can recover from hard workouts and perform better during your athletic pursuits.9

-- Probiotics might mitigate the negative effects of antibiotics – Another benefit of probiotics is that they may alleviate some of the discomforts that can accompany antibiotics, such as gastrointestinal trouble and diarrhea.
+Another benefit of probiotics is that they may alleviate some of the discomforts that can accompany antibiotics, such as gastrointestinal trouble and diarrhea.

 Side Effects of Probiotics